-Now that you have unpacked and settled your belongings, the last thing to do is forward your mails.
+Now that you have unpacked and settled your belongings, the last thing to do is forward your mail.
 Ideally, you could have done this while moving your items.
 Otherwise, make sure to settle your mail forwarding within the first week of settling in.
 This is to ensure that you get to receive your correspondence promptly.
-Some mails you might want to forward are letters from your bank, credit card and internet bills, and voter’s registration.
+Some mail you might want to forward are letters from your bank, credit card and internet bills, and voter’s registration.
 When available, consider settling your mail forwarding services online.

 It’s to Personalize Your New Apartment